 Not all local jurisdictions and states require business licenses for online operations.
 Contact your city hall or your county clerk to find out if you must take this step.
 Go online to your state's website to learn state requirements.
-Even if you must get a license, it may be free and it probably won't cost more than $25 or so.
+Even if you must get a license, it may be free, and it probably won't cost more than $25 or so.

 Buy a Website Domain Name

 Visit GoDaddy, Google Domains or any number of other sites that allow you to claim a domain name so you can park your business on the Internet where traffic can find you.
-This can be as cheap as $9.95 a year.
+It can be as cheap as $9.95 a year.

 Find Free Website Hosting Offers

-This sometimes goes hand in hand with buying your domain name.
+It sometimes goes hand in hand with buying your domain name.
 Services usually offer you the option to purchase hosting as well.
 They're often free, but you get what you pay for.
 Many offer better features and support if you pay a nominal fee.

 Use public domain software, which is unrestricted and free, or open source software – there are often restrictions on these programs, but they are also free.